 Bordered by houses on two sides, and trees, fencing and farmland on the other 2.
 The area is defined by its boundaries.

-Name: Home Close nature area and wildlife corridor West (2)
+Name: Home Close nature area and Washpool (2)

 Address: Off Hodson Road, Chiseldon at the entrance to Home Close and adjoining Washpool